Dudley College of Technology is a statutory Corporation whose members are also known as Governors.

 The Corporation is comprised of people from all walks of life, who give freely of their time to undertake an important role in overseeing the work of the College.
 They bring to the Boardroom their skills, experience and knowledge of the community.
-In return, they find that being a Governor can be a rewarding role, which brings them into contact with others who have an interest in the many different aspects of education and training.
+In return, they find that being a Governor is a rewarding role, which brings them into contact with others who have an interest in the many different aspects of education and training.

 The following questions are typically asked by people who are interested in the role and the answers provide clarification of the position: